Skip navigation

 Flavored Products On the Market

-• E-cigarettes: nicotine vapor products that contain addictive nicotine and are known to cause lung damage, yet the commercial tobacco industry continues to try to appeal to youth by adding flavors and using extensive marketing techniques.
-As of 2022, more than 2.5 million youth report using e-cigarettes in some form and most use flavored e-cigarettes.6,7
+• E-cigarettes: nicotine vapor products that contain addictive nicotine and are known to cause lung damage.
+As of 2022, more than 2.5 million youth reported using e-cigarettes in some form and most use flavored e-cigarettes.6,7

 • Menthol cigarettes: menthol creates a cooling effect, reducing the harshness of cigarette smoke and making them easier to start and harder to quit.
 Current laws restrict any flavors in cigarettes, except for menthol.
 Dating back to the 1950’s, the tobacco industry has used predatory marketing practices to target the Black/African American community with menthol cigarettes, leading to higher use and death rates and contributing to significant health inequities.8